-Dr. Thomas Perry's specialty is neurology (brain & spinal cord disease).
-He graduated from American University of the Caribbean School of Medicine and then he performed his residency at a hospital affiliated with the University of Cincinnati.
-He has indicated that his clinical interests include general neurology, peripheral neuropathy, and migraine.
+Dr. Thomas Perry's area of specialization is neurology (brain & spinal cord disease).
+Before performing his residency at a hospital affiliated with the University of Cincinnati, Dr. Perry attended American University of the Caribbean School of Medicine.
+He is especially interested in general neurology, peripheral neuropathy, and migraine.
 Dr. Perry is an in-network provider for Medicare insurance.
-He is affiliated with Mountain Home VA Medical Center.
+Dr. Perry is affiliated with Mountain Home VA Medical Center.

 Clinical interests: Migraine, Peripheral Neuropathy, Multiple Sclerosis, Movement Disorders, General Neurology

-Dr. Christopher Nolte is a physician who specializes in neurology (brain & spinal cord disease) and sleep medicine.
-He graduated from Vanderbilt University School of Medicine and then he performed his residency at Mayo Clinic.
-Patient ratings for Dr. Nolte average 4.5 stars out of 5.
-Dr. Nolte honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Christopher Nolte, who practices in Knoxville, TN and Johnson City, TN, is a medical specialist in neurology (brain & spinal cord disease) and sleep medicine.
+His education and training includes medical school at Vanderbilt University School of Medicine and residency at Mayo Clinic.
+Patients rated Dr. Nolte highly, giving him an average of 4.5 stars out of 5.
+He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments